Qafoo/build-commons/src/site/rst/index.rst

 Build commons requires some executables to execute various programs during the build process.
-The paths to those executables can be overwritten, if they are named differently ony your system.
+The paths to those executables can be overwritten, if they are named differently on your system.

 ::